RECOGNIZING ALUMNI FOR PRODUCING ACHIEVEMENT

 Stuart Thompson was an expatriate Australian who moved to New York in the early 1980’s, initially as a graduate student at NYU.
 Robert Whitehead was his mentor, as was Lewis Allen.
 They hired him as general manager for their production in 1989 of A Few Good Men by Aaron Sorkin.
 Since then, Stuart Thompson’s general management company has been responsible for Over 90 Broadway, Off-Broadway, and National Touring productions, including Tru, Blood Brothers, A Doll’s House, Take Me Out, Art, An Ideal Husband, Faith Healer, Caroline, or Change, Three Days of Rain, Boeing-Boeing, Shrek The Musical, You’re Welcome America, The Seagull.
 He was the General Manager for four plays by David Hare: The Blue Room, Amy’s View, The Judas Kiss and Skylight.
 He also was the Executive Producer as well as General Manager for Hare’s The Vertical Hour and The Year of Magical Thinking written by Joan Didion and directed by Davie Hare.

 Dori Berinstein is a four-time Tony®-winning Broadway producer and an Emmy-award-winning director, producer and writer of film and television.

-Her 12 Broadway productions include: Who’s Afraid of Virginia Woolf (Tony Award – Best Play Revival); Legally Blonde: The Musical (Olivier Award – Best Musical – London, Touring Broadway Award – Best Musical), Thoroughly Modern Millie (Tony Award – Best Musical), The Crucible (Tony Nomination – Best Play Revival), One Flew Over The Cuckoo’s Nest (Tony Award – Best Play Revival), Fool Moon (Special Tony Award), Flower Drum Song (Tony Nomination), Enchanted April (Tony Nomination) and Golden Child (Tony Nomination).
+Dori’s other Broadway shows include: Who’s Afraid of Virginia Woolf (Tony Award – Best Play Revival); Legally Blonde: The Musical (Olivier Award – Best Musical), Thoroughly Modern Millie (Tony Award – Best Musical), The Crucible, One Flew Over The Cuckoo’s Nest (Tony Award – Best Play Revival), Fool Moon (Special Tony Award), Big: The Musical, Flower Drum Song, Enchanted April and Golden Child.